takugian/quick-tutorials-with-aws/glue/gluecrawlerjob/README.md

 # gluecrawlerjob

-This project creates:
+This project creates a Glue crawler and a Glue database.
-- A Glue crawler;
-- A Glue database;

 This project provides a script to create a Glue job located in /etl/etl.py;